 Stains.
 Lint.
 Fuzzies.
 Hanging bits of string.
 Getting a little anxious?
 For some, dirt is fine so long as it can’t be seen, and then it simply has to go.

 You might want to consider some “disposable” additions to your wardrobe, like clothes bought on clearance you wouldn’t mind seeing ruined.
-The worst thing is to be mad at Baby for making a mess of something nice – he can’t help it!
+The worst thing is to be mad at Baby for making a mess of something nice – they can’t help it!
 Sometimes spit just happens.